kevintruong/til/Synchronization,-Part-6:-Implementing-a-barrier.md

 ```
 However the above code has a race condition (two threads might try to decrement `remain`) and the loop is a busy loop.
 We can do better!
 Let's use a condition variable and then we will use a broadcast/signal functions to wake up the sleeping threads.

 A reminder, that a condition variable is similar to a house!
 Threads go there to sleep (`pthread_cond_wait`).
 You can choose to wake up one thread (`pthread_cond_signal`) or all of them (`pthread_cond_broadcast`).
-If there are no threads waiting inside these calls have no effect.
+If there are no threads currently waiting then these two calls have no effect.

-A condition variable version is usually very similar to a busy loop incorrect solution.
-We will need to add a mutex and condition global variables and to initialize them in `main` ...
+A condition variable version is usually very similar to a busy loop incorrect solution - as we will show next.
+First, let's add a mutex and condition global variables and don't forget to initialize them in `main` ...

 ```C
 //global variables